kyma-incubator/compass/docs/storage/s3/README.md

     ...
     ```

-   that way updating single property would require only replacing a single file, also, reading application metadata would be faster as most of it would be available after listing the application directory.
-The downsides to storing this data in filename are possible length/encoding limitations.
+   Using the structure, updating a single property would require only replacing a single file.
+Also, reading application metadata would be faster as most of it would be available after listing the application directory.
+The downsides to storing this data in a filename are possible length/encoding limitations.

 ## Cross-region replication

-The following section describes a comparison between cloud-storage offerings, regarding the cross-region replication.
-All providers listed below have similiar offering, except the GCP, which has multi-region within only the same continent.
+The following section describes a comparison between cloud-storage offerings regarding cross-region replication.
+All providers listed below have a similar offering, except for the GCP which offers multi-region within only the same continent.

 We would like to create multiple replicas in different regions.
 For example, in the same time we would like to have three replicas in the following regions: Asia, Europe and USA.